The Robo 3D C2 printer is a decent 3D printer under 1000 USD. It prints some high-quality prints, but the speed is just

-If you’ve tried shopping for a 3D printer, you’ve probably noticed that they tend to be quite expensive.
-That said, if you know where to look, it’s possible to find high-quality products for far less than you might expect.
+If you’ve tried shopping for a 3D printer, you’ve probably noticed they tend to be quite pricey.
+That said, if you know where to look, it’s possible to find high-quality products for far less than you may expect.

 Take Robo, for instance.
 This company is perhaps best known for their premium R2 printer, but they also offer 3D printers for lower budgets.
 One shining example of this is the C2 – a crowdfunded printer that retails for around $800.
 Today we’ll be examining this printer closely to find its strengths and weaknesses, in the hopes of finding out if it’s right for you.